project-alice-assistant/ProjectAliceSkills/Tools/JsonValidator/README.md

 # validate ./install installer files
 python3 JsonValidator.py --install

+# validate talk files and dialogTemplates
+python3 JsonValidator.py --talk --dialog
 ```
+to each command a ```--quiet``` can be added to suppress warnings

 ## Requirements
 This Tool uses [jsonschema](https://pypi.org/project/jsonschema/) to validate the JSON files using JSON Schemas and [termcolor](https://pypi.org/project/termcolor/) for a colored output.
 The requirements can be installed with the following command: